husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

     husarion@core2-ros:~$ ls /dev/video*
     /dev/video0  /dev/video1

 Each entry is for one camera.
 Above example means that we have two cameras on our system.
-Number of cameras may vary depending on your configuration, this node also support RaspberryPi camera, even though it is not an USB camera.
-In this example we will use RaspberryPi camera and its name is `/dev/video0`.
+Number of cameras may vary depending on your configuration.
+This node also supports Raspberry Pi camera, even though it is not an USB camera.
+In this example we will use USB camera and its name is `/dev/video0`.
 Having required information you can start node by typing into terminal:

     $ rosrun usb_cam usb_cam_node _video_device:=/dev/video0 _image_height:=480 _image_width:=640